 Research & Publications

 Amanda M. Dettmer, PhD, is an Associate Research Scientist at the Yale Child Study Center.
-She is developing an integrated child health communications strategy between the Child Study Center and the Department of Pediatrics.
+She is a comparative psychologist and behavioral neuroscientist with over 20 years of experience studying nonhuman primate models of child health and development.
+Dr. Dettmer is also an experienced science communicator, and is assisting with the development of an integrated child health communications strategy between the Child Study Center and the Department of Pediatrics.

 Education & Training